Facts-and-Files/tp-api/README.md

 ### artisan

-To get direct access to the docker internal Laravel artisan console (and not the one from the host) you can use the provided d_artisan.sh script.
+To get direct access to the docker internal Laravel artisan console (and not the one from the host) you can use the provided d_artisan.sh wrapper script:

     $ ./d_artisan.sh list

+### Composer

+Also the you can make use of the docker container internal compose with the provided wrapper:

+    $ ./d_composer.sh --version